Fundraising productivity is not just about how much you can get done to raise money.

 12 Fundraising Productivity Hacks

 1. Find and plug the time leaks.
 Time leaks are those things that suck your time, sometimes without you noticing.
-Things like conversations with coworkers that last longer than they need to, writing the same email over and over every time someone asks to volunteer (instead of using a template), and meetings that don’t start or end on time can steal time from your day that you can never get back.
+Things like conversations with coworkers that last longer than they need to, writing the same email over and over instead of using a template, and meetings that don’t start or end on time can steal time from your day that you can never get back.

 The best way to find the time leaks is with a time study.
 For two weeks, write down EVERYTHING you do and how long each task takes.
 I know it seems like you’ll be adding yet another item to your to-do list, but this short-term task can be incredibly illuminating.
 You’ll see very quickly where you’re spending way too much time or… where you’re spending your time out of habit instead of working on purpose.
 You’ll be able to identify and eliminate unproductive tasks that are sucking your time.